Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  **4**: (for MSX Turbo-R only) Boot in R800-ROM mode, assign the largest mapper found as the primary mapper (instead of the internal mapper), and free the 64K allocated for the R800-DRAM mode.
 This is useful for using software that requires a huge amount of mapped RAM and can work only with the primary mapper; note however that there is a big penalty in the system speed.

 *  **5**: Assign only one drive to each Nextor kernel with a device-based driver regardless of the number of devices controlled by the driver.
 This overrides the normal behavior, in which Nextor assigns one drive per device found (see _[3.2.
 Booting Nextor](#32-booting-nextor)_).
-This is just the default behavior, though - drivers can override it they implement [the DRV_CONFIG routine](Nextor%202.1%20Driver%20Development%20Guide.md#448-drv_config-4151h)).
+This is just the default behavior, though - drivers can override it they implement [the DRV_CONFIG routine](Nextor%203.0%20Driver%20Development%20Guide.md#448-drv_config-4151h)).

 * **CTRL**: The state of this key is passed to MSX-DOS kernels on initialization.
 Typically this will cause the internal floppy disk drive to disable it second "ghost" drive, allowing to free some extra memory, especially in MSX-DOS 1 mode.
-Note that this key is inverted by default so you'll get the opposite behavior unless you customize the Nextor ROM (see _[2.9.1.
-Boot key inverters](#291-boot-key-inverters)_).
+Note that this key is inverted by default so you'll get the opposite behavior unless you customize the Nextor ROM (see _[2.10.1.
+Boot key inverters](#2101-boot-key-inverters)_).

 *  **SHIFT**: Prevent MSX-DOS kernels from booting, but allow Nextor kernels to boot normally.
 This is useful to disable the internal floppy disk drive in order to get some extra TPA memory, especially in MSX-DOS 1 mode.

-* **N**: Prevent any Nextor kernel present from booting.
-This is useful when the kernel ROM must be updated from an storage device controlled by a non-Nextor controller (e.g. the internal floppy disk drive).

 *  **slot key**: Prevent the Nextor kernel associated to the specified slot key from booting.
 This is useful when the kernel ROM must be updated from a device controlled by another Nextor controller.
 The associated keys for each slot are: